Window Washing Estimates 101

 For residential jobs, twice a year is common, but some households may want more frequent services if they live in an environment with drastic climates or elements.

 For commercial jobs, the service frequency is increased.
-While some businesses may also stick to the twice a year standard, most high-traffic offices and retail stores will want their windows washed quarterly or every 2-4 weeks, according to kevco1.com.
+While some businesses may also stick to the twice a year standard, most high-traffic offices and retail stores will want their windows washed quarterly or every 2-4 weeks.

-If you are using Route’s estimate builder to write your estimate, you can easily select from different service frequencies from a drop-down menu.
+If you are using Route’s Estimator to write your estimate, you can easily select from different service frequencies from a drop-down menu.
 The recurring costs will be calculated for you.

 Supplies And Equipment